alexubilla8185/AfterLife/README.md

 ### Prerequisites
 - A modern web browser
-- A Google account for authentication
+- An account with Google, Facebook, or a valid email address.

 ### Environment Variable Setup